MinterTeam/minter-go-node/docs/validators.rst

 Requirements
 ^^^^^^^^^^^^

-Minimal requirements for running Validator's Node are:
+Minimal requirements for running Validator's Node in testnet are:

 - 4GB RAM
 - 200GB SSD